 Under Scott’s leadership, the organization increased its annual meal-connecting rate by twelve-fold.

 While the hunger problem may not be as well defined in Nebraska, it is still present.
 During his tenure, Young reported that the latest Feeding America research reveals that there are nearly 18,000 children under the age of 18 in the Food Bank of Lincoln 16-county service area dealing with food insecurity.
 It is work like this that Young said brings to light the poverty and hunger issues that Nebraska faces.

 Scott is a well-respected leader both locally and nationally.
-Scott has served on the National Council, the elected body that represents Feeding America member food banks, from 2009-11.
+Scott served on the National Council, the elected body that represents Feeding America member food banks, from 2009-11.
 In addition to his work in food banking, Scott has also done a significant amount of radio and other local media personality work.
-This has led to significant local support and free marketing/ad opportunities in the local areas.p>

-Young lives in Lincoln with wife JoAnne.
-They have three children and a daughter-in-law, a son-in-law, and five grandchildren.
+Young lives in Lincoln with his wife JoAnne.
+They have three children, a daughter-in-law, a son-in-law, and five grandchildren.